-To apply for retirement benefits, download, complete, and sign the benefit application, then scan and/or upload the completed and signed application through the Apply for Pension portal.
-If submitting image files (jpeg or png), please make sure they are legible.
-Please keep the original application for your records as we may ask for copies while your application is processing.
+To apply for retirement benefits, download, complete, sign, and save the benefit application to your computer.
+Then scan and/or upload an image of the completed and signed application through the Apply for Pension portal.
+If submitting picture images, please make sure they are legible.
+Please keep the application as we may ask for original copies while we are processing your application.

 Everything you need to get started is included in the application, and you must fully complete each section to avoid a delay.
 We recommend that you submit the application at least 90 days (but not more than 180 days) before your retirement date.
 It is very important that you provide us with timely notice of your retirement along with the completed Retirement Benefit application.
 Any retroactive benefit payments that you would otherwise be eligible to receive are limited to the 12-month period prior to the date the Fund receives written notification of your retirement date.

 All UPS employees retiring after December 31, 2007 need to file a pension application with, and direct all questions to, the UPS/IBT Plan.
 Contact them by phone at 1-800-643-4442, by email at email@example.com, or at the mailing address below.

 UPS/IBT Full-Time Employee Pension Plan

 Download the Benefit Application